Navy Petty-Officers School: Survivor stories of the ESMA

-A few victims that were able to survive and escape the ESMA have made it a priority to share their experiences of the torture and human rights infractions they faced while living in this center.
+A few victims that survived and escaped the ESMA have made it a priority to share their experiences of the torture and human rights infractions they faced while living in this center.

 Ana María Martí

 One detainee who survived, Ana María Martí, has related some of the horrific treatment she faced while in the confines of the ESMA.
 By the time she was captured, information was out that this torture center was something to fear.
 When she was kidnapped, the officers who snatched her laughed at the fear she had at the mention of the ESMA.
 Once she arrived, her stories telling her torture resembled the other stories that have been told by those lucky enough to survive.
 The main goal of the ESMA officers was to inflict as much pain as was possible, testing every victim's capability of surviving amidst deathly circumstances.
 Just within the basement floor of the interrogation methods, victims were subjugated to electric shocks, humiliating treatments, and removal of genitalia and other organs of the human body.

 The "capucha" of the ESMA was another terrifying area within this clandestine detention center.
 After the initial torturing and interrogations, prisoners were chained on the third floor and left alone while hooded (hence the name of the "capucha").
 They were left in complete darkness with no communication, forced to be isolated in another way to instigate panic and fear for the prisoners.
 Eventually, night and day turned into one continual nightmare once prisoners became more veteran members of this torture site.
-Ana María Martí was able to survive these horrid conditions, but she witnessed many other of her fellow victims die and suffer at the hands of the officers.
+Ana María Martí survived these horrid conditions, but she witnessed many other of her fellow victims suffer and die at the hands of the officers.
 She remarked that prisoners would begin to know when someone was about to be taken to the killing chambers; in order to prepare, the ESMA would properly feed and take care of the victims to bulk them up.
 This was in a concerted effort to make the eventual corpses seem more healthy and less connected to the operations of the ESMA.